 This is the official collection of shell paintings by Amiria Gale (me).
 The paintings explore memory, stories and truth.
 They are about perception, blindness and the veil across our eyes.
 These ideas are explored through the interplay of organic form (the boundary between shell, land, sea and sky) and are captured in memories of diving deep and holding your breath; exploding through the surface in need of air; the splintering of sunlight and salt in your eyes.

 This is my favourite shell painting.
 I painted it a long time ago, over four weekends.
-After a crazy hectic week at school I holed up in my bedroom and painted furiously, taking five minutes for lunch, and not stopping until the light from the window was too dim to see.
+After a crazy hectic week at school I holed up in my bedroom and painted non-stop, taking five minutes for lunch, and not stopping until the light from the window was too dim to see.

 It is one of the first paintings that I ever really planned.
-Up until that moment, paintings had spontaneously occurred as they happened, but with this one, I knew what I wanted it to be like before I began.
+Up until that moment, paintings had spontaneously occurred without much prior contemplation, but with this one, I knew what I wanted it to be like before I began.

 Sometimes, when you swim in the ocean – especially when you are young – the waves grab and haul you under, tumbling you head-over-heels, snatching oxygen and pummelling you.
 Captured glimpses of the shore – coastal landscapes – fractured and distorted through a lens of brilliant salt-water, whirling about.

 The inspiration for my Shell Paintings

 These are photographs of some of my favourite shells – many of which inspired my paintings.
-Most of these are broken, providing glimpses into the cavities inside.
+Most of these are broken, providing glimpses within the cavities inside.

 What materials does Amiria Gale use?
 Shell Paintings with Acrylic Mediums, Modelling Compound and Texture

-Many of the students who study my artwork often search for “Amiria Gale shell facts.”
+Students who study my artwork often search for “Amiria Gale shell facts.”
 One of the most common questions relates to the practical processes and techniques I use when completing my paintings.
 I have thus provided detailed information about the process undertaken – using acrylic paint and modelling compound (and other acrylic mediums and mixed mediums) to create surface effects within the painting of shells.